create shortcut on desktop

 Type=Application

-So, basically, you can take this example, change the parameters to fit the application you want to run, and it should work.
+So, basically, you can copy this example, change the parameters to fit the application you want to run, and it should work.

 Create your script and shortcut